 Hands up – who grew up using a hot water bottle for tummy pains and cramps?
 It is thought that putting a warm water bottle on the stomach can help tummy pains (and menstrual cramps for older teens) by blocking pain messages to the brain.
 Just make sure you screw that cap on nice and tight to avoid water burns.

-Helps Burns, Rashes & Cuts: Calendula Cream Or Sudocreme
+Helps Burns, Rashes & Cuts: Calendula Cream Or Sudocrem

-Sudocreme is an antiseptic healing cream that is used as a protective barrier against nappy rash, to sooth existing nappy rash as well prevent rash occurring, soothe cuts and grazes and heal eczema and other skin conditions.
-Calendula cream contains an active level of Calendula officinalis (pot marigold) known for its skin healing properties and is used to hydrate and soothe skin.
+Sudocrem is an antiseptic healing cream that is used as a protective barrier against nappy rash, to soothe existing nappy rash (and prevent it occurring), soothe cuts and grazes and heal eczema and other skin conditions.
+Calendula cream contains an active level of Calendula officinalis (pot marigold), which is known for its skin healing properties, and is used to hydrate and soothe skin.
 Both creams are multipurpose and can be used by the entire family.